under-view/meta-amd/SETUP.md

 # 1. Setting up the build system

-Building images for AMD BSPs requires setting up the Yocto Project Build System.
+Building images for AMD machines requires setting up the Yocto Project Build System.
 Please follow the guidelines on
 [Yocto Project Overview and Concepts Manual](https://www.yoctoproject.org/docs/3.1.4/overview-manual/overview-manual.html) and [Yocto Project Quick Build Guide](https://www.yoctoproject.org/docs/3.1.4/brief-yoctoprojectqs/brief-yoctoprojectqs.html) if you are not familiar with the Yocto Project and it's Build System.

-Running the following commands will setup the build system and will enable us to build recipes & images for the `amdx86` bsp.
+Running the following commands will setup the build system and will enable us to build recipes & images for any of the supported AMD machines (i.e `e3000` or `rome`).

 ### 1.1 Prerequisites